 rounded over and its mouth, which was way too wide was shortened.

 The T-Rex's skin was originally wrinkled like an elephant's, similar to the appearance of the skin on the Triceratops.
 The wrinkles were filled in with putty and smoothed out.
-The skin was then re-textured with primer to more closely resemble the Tyrannosaurus in Knight's painting.
+The skin was then re-textured with layers of paint to more closely resemble the Tyrannosaurus in Knight's painting.